Jean2208/MyWebsite/_posts/2024-18-05-iclean-htb.md

 We found the first flag.

-We can ssh into the machine to get a better shell.
+Optionally, we can ssh into the machine to get a better shell.

 <div class="article-code">
 {% highlight sh %}